-Since the summer of 1998, Coveside B&B has welcomed more than a thousand visitors to this quiet cove in mid-coast Maine.
+Since the summer of 1998, Coveside B&B has welcomed thousands of visitors to this quiet cove in mid-coast Maine.
 Bob Doucette recently purchased the B&B in 2019 following a career as an Association Management Executive with several large professional societies in Washington, D.C.
 A native of Maine, he grew up 30 miles from Georgetown and has many fond memories of day trips for lobster, the beach, and summer vacations on this special part of the Maine Coast.